DCoder206/gnn-recom-sys/README.md

 ### 1️⃣ Data Processing
 - The dataset is preprocessed, including **feature extraction**, **embedding generation**, and **graph construction**.
-- Movies are encoded with scalar attributes (e.g., language, year) and **textual embeddings** (overview, tagline, genres).
+- Titles are encoded with scalar attributes (e.g., language, year) and **textual embeddings** (overview, tagline, genres).

 ### 2️⃣ Graph Construction
 - A **graph is built using NetworkX**, where:
-- Nodes represent movies.
+- Nodes represent titles.
 - Edges are added based on **cosine similarity** of embeddings and metadata.
-- Each movie node is enriched with **feature vectors** derived from a transformer model.
+- Each content node is enriched with **feature vectors** derived from a transformer model.

 ### 3️⃣ Graph Neural Network (GNN) Training
-- A **GraphSAGE-based model** is trained to learn representations of movies.
+- A **GraphSAGE-based model** is trained to learn representations of content.
 - The model minimizes classification loss to improve embeddings.

-### 4️⃣ Movie Recommendation
+### 4️⃣ Content Recommendation
-- **GNN-based recommendations**: Finds movies with the most similar learned embeddings.
+- **GNN-based recommendations**: Finds titles with the most similar learned embeddings.
-- **A* search-based recommendations**: Uses a priority queue to explore similar movies heuristically.
+- **A* search-based recommendations**: Uses a priority queue to explore similar content heuristically.

 ### 5️⃣ Reinforcement Learning:
    - Use an RL agent to select the final set of recommendations by considering the user context and feedback.